 - Feelgrounds: Feelgrounds offers a range of minimalist sneakers that are designed to be lightweight, breathable, and flexible.
 Their shoes have a zero-drop sole and a wide toe box for natural toe splay.
 They also use eco-friendly materials in their products.

 Do you wear socks with VivoBarefoot shoes?

-While the shoes are designed with bare feet in mind, if you just prefer socks go for it.
+While the shoes are designed with bare feet in mind, if you prefer socks, then go for it.
 If it’s a bit chilly out, VivoBarefoot offers thermal insoles that can keep your feet warm.
 If you’re going with socks, the best bet is to pick out a non-restrictive or lightweight sock.

 What sizes does VivoBarefoot have?

-The VivoBarefoot sizing chart proves to be a simple but a handy conversion table if you know your shoe size in UK, EU or CM sizes.
+The VivoBarefoot sizing chart proves to be a simple but handy conversion table if you know your shoe size in UK, EU, or CM sizes.

 What is VivoBarefoot’s Shipping Policy?

 Great news in this VivoBarefoot shoes review: the brand ships globally.
 There are two shipping options to choose from, Standard and Express, both of which come with tracking capabilities provided by Global-E.